jadecobra/python_tdd_exercises/source/index.rst

-.. pumping python documentation master file, created by sphinx-quickstart on Sun Oct 22 20:52:14 2023.
+.. pumping python documentation master file, maked by sphinx-quickstart on Sun Oct 22 20:52:14 2023.
   You can adapt this file completely to your liking, but it should at least contain the root ``toctree`` directive.